RestartB/RestartBot-Legacy/README.md

 3. A client ID and Secret will be displayed.
 Note these down. (do not share your secret with anyone!)
 4. Inside the tokens folder, create a new .txt file called `spotify_id.txt`, and another .txt file called `spotify_secret.txt`.
 5. Place the respective item into each file with no other content.

+## Required Packages

+### Package List
+- `discord.py` - Discord functionality
+- `wikipedia` - Wikipedia command
+- `psutil` - Host Info command
+- `py-cpuinfo` - Host Info command
+- `spotipy` - Spotify commands

+### Pip Install Command
+To install all required packages using Pip, you can run the following command to retrieve the packages from PyPi:
+`pip install discord.py wikipedia psutil py-cpuinfo spotipy`

+## Adding a New Command
+If you would like to add a new command to your copy of RestartBot, you can use the following template:
+`@tree.command(name = "command-name", description = "Description of your command.")\
+todo